Gavin Ramjaun: Broadcasting career

 In 2009, Ramjaun left Newsround to join BBC News.
 He joined the BBC's Breakfast team and regularly made special reports for the show.
 He also presented sport news on the BBC News Channel.
 Ramjaun was part of the BBC Sport reporting team at the 2010 Winter Olympics in Vancouver, Canada.

-In September 2010, Ramjaun joined ITV's newly launched Daybreak as a news correspondent, on 6 December 2011 he became a sports correspondent, on 31 August 2012 he moved on from the show but is still within the network on other projects.
+In September 2010, Ramjaun joined ITV's newly launched Daybreak as a news correspondent, on 6 December 2011 he became a sports correspondent, on 31 August 2012 he moved on from the show.

+He has since rejoined the BBC Sport, working as a correspondent and working as one of the BBC Breakfast sport presenters.